 The Cross State Air Pollution Rule (CSAPR) aims to reduce emissions of SO2 and NOx from electric generating units greater than 25 MW in the eastern half of the United States by controlling 28 upwind states from preventing downwind states from reaching their emission reduction goals for particulate matter (PM2.5) and ozone standards.
 The proposed Cross State Air Pollution Update Rule (CSAPR Update Rule) would further reduce emissions of NOx from generating units in 23 states, including Indiana, Illinois and Kentucky.
-IMPA expects that the Agency will have to acquire SO2 and NOx emission allowances in order to comply with CSAPR, but there will be no material impact on IMPA's generating facilities.
+IMPA expects that the Agency will have to acquire

+SO2 and NOx emission allowances in order to comply with CSAPR, but there will be no material impact on IMPA's generating facilities.
 The full impacts of the proposed CSAPR Update Rule on IMPA's generating units are not yet known.

-The Clean Power Plan
+The Clean Power Plan and The Affordable Clean Energy Rule

 The Clean Power Plan (CPP) rule sought to reduce carbon dioxide emissions from electric generating units by 32 percent below 2005 levels by 2030.
 In February 2016, the U.S. Supreme Court issued a stay of the CPP, allowing the D.C.
 Circuit to review challenges to the rule.
 In May 2017, the EPA asked the D.C.
 Circuit to indefinitely suspend litigation over the CPP.
-The EPA has proposed a rule to repeal the CPP and additionally issued an advanced notice of proposed rulemaking regarding a possible replacement CPP.
-IMPA anticipates that its generating units would be affected by a replacement rule aimed at reducing carbon emissions, but when and to what degree depends on the final rule.
+The EPA is repealing the CPP, and has proposed to replace it with the Affordable Clean Energy (ACE) Rule.
+The EPA has indicated that ACE Rule regulations are intended to reduce emissions without imposing unnecessary regulatory burdens on generating facilities.
+EPA's final rule and response to the public comment process is forthcoming and the full impact of the ACE Rule is not yet known.